 Open every day.

 - Access land - you can walk freely over the Common

 - Benches to sit and enjoy the views

 - Annual kite festival (it can get windy...)

 - 200 year heritage Easter fair

 Horses are grazed on the Common and are tethered due to the non-fencing of the Common.
-Horses must have a grazing license.
+Horses must have a grazing licence.
 The scrub areas of gorse provide shelter and nesting sites for birds.

-The two ponds offer homes to frogs, toads and smooth newts.
+The two ponds offer homes to frogs, toads, and smooth newts.
 Look out for predators such as Kestrels and Sparrow hawks above your heads.